kumahq/kuma/CONTRIBUTING.md

   `make test/kuma-dp`, or whichever make target under `test/` is appropriate for your change
-- If your PR are open and some tests are failing due to outdated golden files or formatted and generated files are incorrect you can fix it by adding a comment `/format` or `/golden_files`.
+- If your PR are open and some tests are failing due to outdated golden files or formatted and generated files are incorrect a maintainer can fix it by adding a comment `/format` or `/golden_files`.
 - If you are introducing a change which requires specific attention when upgrading update UPGRADE.md